Welcome to the Catholic Diocese of Auckland Religious Education Team.

-Pastoral Worker to the Deaf
+Rachel Marr is the Pastoral Worker to the Catholic Deaf Community of Auckland.

 Areas: Pastoral care & support to the Catholic Deaf Community, monthly Mass for the Deaf

 She is a family woman, a daughter, sister, wife, mother, grandmother and auntie.
-Dianna spent the first 15 years of her working life as a registered nurse in the Wellington area.
+Dianna spent the first fifteen years of her working life as a registered nurse in the Wellington area.
 Since moving to Auckland with her husband Kieran in 1989, she has taught for 25 years in the Catholic Secondary Schools.

 Dianna has a Bachelor’s degree in English and Music, a Bachelor of Theology and a Masters of Education in Religious Education.
 She is now enjoying the contact she has with adults, accompanying them as they discover more about their faith.
 Dianna is a secular Carmelite.
 She is still involved with retreats with Baradene College of the Sacred Heart, delighting in the faith, the energy and the insight of young women.

 Phone: 09-360 3010

 E te Atua, te Kaihanga o te ao, tēnā koe.